yasharora57/DA2_Advanced_Project-Austin-Property-Market-Insights-Dashboard-using-PowerBI/README.md

 - Median Home Price by:
   - No. of Bedrooms, Bathrooms, Garages, Appliances, etc.
 - Text Analytics: Common listing words by price segment

+---

+## 📦 Key Outcomes

+- Created a **normalized star and snowflake schema** to improve query efficiency.
+- **40% reduction in dataset size** by removing redundancy.
+- Delivered a **clean, interactive Power BI experience** for both buyers and analysts.
+- Incorporated **AI-driven insights** via Key Influencers to explain price variations.

+---